jdhouseholder/dfut/README.md

 # A Distributed Future System in Rust
-⚠️ This is a *prototype* system for distributed futures in rust.
+⚠️ This is a *prototype* system for distributed futures in rust for cs244b.

 ## Local demo
 Example usage: https://github.com/jdhouseholder/dfut-example/blob/main/src/main.rs